Skip to main content

 • D&O: Management decisions and investor or shareholder claims.

-Because we are backing the builders, our Tech E&O directly protects your revenue if your software or AI services fail to perform.
+Because we're backing the builders, the Tech E&O coverage available through Corgi is built to protect your revenue if your software or AI services fail to perform.

 Who needs Tech E&O insurance